SarvarKh/ofn-wiki/Internationalisation-(i18n).md

 In some cases we had problems with the global `t` function not working when called directly.
 I think it depends on the scope in which the code is running.
 Using the `t` filter is the safer option and we should try to be consistently using only that one in JavaScript.

+### Javascript translations: Put translation key under the "js." namespace

+All translation keys used by the Javascript should be put under the "js." namespace.
+If the same text will be used elsewhere, add another translation key for this outside the "js." namespace.

+See [#2721](https://github.com/openfoodfoundation/openfoodnetwork/issues/2721) and [#2722](https://github.com/openfoodfoundation/openfoodnetwork/issues/2722) for context.

 ## Further reading

 * [Transifex Maintainers and Governance](https://community.openfoodnetwork.org/t/transifex-maintainers-and-governance/867)